 Canada is one of the most connected countries in the world, with 36.23 million internet users out of a population of 38.62.
 This means the internet penetration in Canada is 93.8% of the population.
 There was a 1.5% growth year-on-year in the number of internet users.
 That is 529,000 new users in a year.

-31.15 million Canadians use the internet on their mobile as well as on a desktop or a table.
-At the start of 2023, there were 33.1 million social media users in Canada with most people having at least one social media account.
+31.15 million Canadians use the internet on their mobile devices as well as on desktop and laptop computers.
+At the start of 2023, there were 31.9 million social media users in Canada with most people having at least one social media account.
 The penetration rate of social media in Canada is 91.3%.

 What is the Most Popular Social Media Platform in Canada?

 Instagram is the second most popular platform with 20.65 million users representing 57% of the population.
-TikTok, Twitter, and Pinterest complete the top five in Canada with 41.1%, 39.5%, and 33.5% respectively.
-That means there are 14.89 million TikTok users, 14.31 Twitter users, and 12.14 million Pinterest users in Canada.
+TikTok, Twitter, and Pinterest complete the top five social media platforms in Canada with 41.1%, 39.5%, and 33.5% of the population, respectively.
+This means there are 14.89 million TikTok users, 14.31 Twitter users, and 12.14 million Pinterest users in Canada.

 Facebook Messenger is the Most Popular Messenger App in Canada

 Interestingly, Facebook Messenger is by far the most popular messenger app in Canada, clearly beating all competitors.
-Facebook Messenger has 22.06 million users, which is 60.9% of the population.
-This is almost double the number of users compared to its nearest competitor, which is WhatsApp with 38.3% representing 13.88 million users.
+Facebook Messenger is used by 60% of the population.
+There are 22.06 million active users of Facebook Messenger in Canada.
+This is almost double the number of users compared to its nearest competitor, which is WhatsApp with 35% of the population (13.88 million users).

 Why do Canadians Use Social Media?

-In Canada, the most important reason at 47.6% for using social media is to keep in touch with family and friends.
-Many are also turning to social media when they have spare time (36.3%), to read the news (35.1%), to find content (31.6%), and to see what others are talking about (29.5%).
-21.3% of users regularly check social media for fear of missing out.
+In Canada, the most important reason at 58.2% for using social media is to keep in touch with family and friends.
+Many are also turning to social media when they have spare time (43.3%), to read the news (31%), to find content (29.4%), and to find inspiration for things to do and buy (26.%).
+25.8% of users regularly check social media to see what others are talking about.

 Growing Social Media Platforms